UUDigitalHumanitieslab/coloringbook/Readme.md

 On the client side, test subjects just need to run a HTML5 capable browser.

-On the server side, Coloringbook is a WSGI application, which means that it will run on any webserver that supports standard Python web applications.
+On the server side, Coloring Book is a WSGI application, which means that it will run on any webserver that supports standard Python web applications.
 Apart from a WSGI-enabled webserver, install the dependencies using `pip install -r requirements.txt` or preferably `pip-sync` from the pip-tools package.

-Assuming you opt to use MySQL (or anything other than SQLite), you need to create an empty database with pre-configured access rights for the Coloringbook application to use.
+Assuming you opt to use MySQL (or anything other than SQLite), you need to create an empty database with pre-configured access rights for the Coloring Book application to use.
 For example by entering the following commands while running `mysql` as root user:

     create database coloringbook;
     grant all privileges on coloringbook.* to 'coloringbook'@'localhost' identified by 'myawesomepassword';

 **Note** that you should not use the password quoted above.
 You can choose the name of the database and the name of the user freely as well.

-Coloringbook obtains the necessary information to connect to the database from a user-provided configuration file.
+Coloring Book obtains the necessary information to connect to the database from a user-provided configuration file.
 This is what the file contents should minimally look like:

     SQLALCHEMY_DATABASE_URI = 'mysql://coloringbook:myawesomepassword@localhost/coloringbook'
     SECRET_KEY = '12345678901234567890'